Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues

-As mentioned in the introductory section, gravity is a non-linear process, hence the predictions from the linear theory of large scale structures are only valid on the largest scales.
-In the context of the detection of weak lensing, photons trajectories are probing a broad dynamical range, and are indeed sensitive to galactic scale structures, where the matter fields are highly non-linear.
+As mentioned in the introduction, gravity is a non-linear process, and the predictions from the linear theory of large scale structures are only valid on the largest scales.
+In the context of weak lensing, photons trajectories are probing a broad dynamical range, including galactic scale structures, where the matter fields are highly non-linear.
 Although higher-order perturbation theory can describe such systems, the accuracy of the calculations are limited by the complex dynamics.
-We thus rely on N-body simulations to generate reliable non-linear densities, then we propagate photons and extract the resulting image distortion matrix.
+We therefore rely on N-body simulations to generate accurate non-linear densities, through which we shoot photons rays and extract the resulting distortion matrix.
 In this section, we describe some of the considerations one must keep in mind when performing such calculations.